kansasSamurai/VirtualDesktop/README.md

 crash the entire JVM.
 Therefore, if you use this environment to edit files, be sure that you save often.

+## TODO

+### JCXConsole

+* common actions:
+    * save to a file
+    * copy to clipboard

+* keep command history (the command itself, the directory, its stdout, its stderr)
+    * where/how to display this?
+        * 'history' button under the 'execute' button?
+        * maybe a new tab just for history? so there would be a tab for 'current' and a tab for 'history'
+            ^^^ I think I like this the best so far
+        * or, a JList ...
+            * underneath the file browser

 ## JDK9 and JDK11

 Due to the current version of Groovy being used, the Groovy console will throw